jrgrant/hass_ids_hyyp/README.md

 - With Home Assistant version 2023.4 this integration broke and there was no longer any support or updates from the original developer.
 - "hawkMod" is the name of this fork which was created to fix the integration for 2023.4.
 The name was changed to distinguish it from the original and to prevent any confusion with the original version.
 - hawkMod uses a different [modified API](https://github.com/hawky358/pyHyypApi) and has also added several features and bugfixes (See changelog below)

-## Requirements

-- Requires Home Assistant version 2024.11 and newer.
-- Due to the integration connecting to IDS servers, the Home Assistant server requires an internet connection.

 ## Help